 2. The licensed entity does not have authority to do business in this state.

 3. The license is obtained or renewed with an insufficient funds check.
-The license remains suspended until the registrar receives a certified check, a money order or cash as payment for the license fees and assessments.
+The license remains suspended until the registrar receives sufficient funds as payment for the license fees and assessments.